1DV020/homepage/en/Module03/lab.md

 [Lab 3.pdf](https://github.com/1DV020/labs/raw/master/Lab%203/Lab_3.pdf)

-If you somewhere get stuck and need directions for reading you can mail kscje09@student.lnu.se, but try to be specific of what problem you are facing.
+If you somewhere get stuck and need directions for reading you can mail Mirza Durakovic <md222hz@student.lnu.se>, but try to be specific of what problem you are facing.
+You are also recommended to keep a welldocumented overview of the network and configuration files you have worked with.

 ##Deadline

-You should present your solution at one of the lab seminars either on the 26/2 or 27/2 - 2015.
+You should present your solution at one of the lab seminars no later then 26/2 - 2016.
 The requirements will be tested.
 That includes restarting the machines to see that the changes you have made are persistant.